withastro/docs/src/pages/en/tutorial/4-markdown/index.md

     - Your main page layout, including your styles, navigation links and social footer.
     - Your blog post layout, including frontmatter properties like the description, date, title and image
-    - Your individual blog post Markdown content, including just the text written for that one post
+    - Your individual blog post Markdown content, including just the text written in this post

 3. Make any adjustments to your `MarkdownLayout.astro` necessary to ensure that the same content is not being rendered in two places.

 Notice that our page title is now displayed twice, once by each layout.
 And, now that we have navigation links at the top of our page, we no longer need the link back to our home page at the bottom of our blog post layout.

 Remove these unnecessary lines from `MarkdownPostLayout.astro`:

 ```diff
 // src/layouts/MarkdownPostLayout.astro